Skip to content

 2.6 Ad Tags.
 If Customer uses the TD ad server, Customer will ensure that it inputs ad tags so that they are functional.
 Each ad tag may relate to one advertiser only (but can be related to multiple ads/creative for that advertiser).

-2.8 Additional Features and Services.
-TD may roll out additional features or services from time to time, which may require additional fees and terms and conditions as set forth in the Platform or by separate agreement between the parties.
+2.7 Additional Features and Services.
+TD may make available additional features or services from time to time, which may require additional fees and terms as set forth in the Platform or by separate agreement between the parties.

 4. COUNTING.
 TD will have sole responsibility for calculating and reporting metrics on media or data bought and sold through the Platform and such metrics shall be used for calculating payments.
 TD will make such metrics available to Customer through the Platform.
 TD may update numbers if there is delay in reporting affecting month-end invoicing.